 Dungeons & Dragons-based video games (such as Neverwinter Nights or Stormreach) tend to feature an inordinate number of career adventurers sitting around in taverns or campsites, practically begging you to delve into loot-filled dungeons in their stead, as well as a bunch of adventurers who are just waiting for someone with actual work ethic to turn up and talk them into seeking fortune and glory (i.e. the main character).

 Particularly glaring in NWN', because the Pirate Who Doesn't Do Anything is a paladin.
 After the first day or so of "pay that malevolent, Chaotic EvilBlack Magewannabe to hunt reagents for me"... well, Aribeth, there's this thing called "falling".
 It happens to paladins who act like you do.
-Yes, it happened eventually, but that was an actual choice motivated by vengeance and grief, rather than a logical conclusion to using hired sociopaths as guided missiles.
+While it did happen eventually, it was because of a choice motivated by vengeance and grief, not using hired sociopaths as guided missiles.

 In Neverwinter Nights 2, you become a squire... which explicitly, as your knight tells you, doesn't require you to clean his stables and polish his armor, or really do anything at all expected of a squire.
 You don't even see him again are are perfectly free to continue adventuring with your own Ragtag Bunch of Misfits.
 This is justified, though, in that the sole reason for your promotion to squire was a legal technicality to let you face your court trial in Neverwinter rather than the Kangaroo Court of Luskan.